diegoddie/diegoddie/README.md

-# 💫 About Me:
-👋 Ciao!
-Welcome to my GitHub profile!<br />
+#👋 Ciao!
+Welcome to my GitHub profile!
 I'm Diego Lauricella, a 25-year-old self-taught programmer from Italy.
 I fell in love with programming back in late 2021, and since then, I've been on an exciting journey of exploration and learning. 💻<br/>
 Take a look at my website! https://diegolauricella.netlify.app/
 ### Programming Journey